alassan3/site/README.md

 ## Let's make things easy

-This page is to update the current [submission form](https://www.eou.edu/admissions/requestinfo/)
+The goal of this page is to update the current [submission form](https://www.eou.edu/admissions/requestinfo/)

-### Current Page Looks Like
+### Which Looks Like

 ![Image](src)